buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     f.addStep(MyStep(someopt="stuff", anotheropt=1))

-This creates a single instance of class :class:`MyStep`.
+This creates a single instance of class ``MyStep``.
 However, Buildbot needs a new object each time the step is executed.  this is accomplished by storing the information required to instantiate a new object in the :attr:`factory` attribute.
 When the time comes to construct a new :class:`Build`, :class:`BuildFactory` consults